-When Europeans first visited, these counties were mostly covered in dense, tall, mostly deciduous forests.
+When Europeans first arrived in this location, these counties were mostly covered in dense forests.
 Hillsdale County was predominantly a vast beech-sugar maple forest with some mixed oak forest to the north.
 Lenawee County was also mostly beech-sugar maple as well, although the southeast area of the county was a mixed hardwood swamp.
 Jackson County was more of a mix with beech-sugar maple, mixed oak forest, mixed oak savannah, white pine and white oak forests.
 Lowland areas, particularly in the major river valleys across all three counties tended to be wet prairie and/or mixed hardwood swamps.
-Some of the areas were also covered in vast prairies.

-Central Michigan was home to the Pottawattamie Indian tribe.
+Central Michigan was home to the Pottawattomie Indian tribe.
 Their territory extended over northern Indiana and southern Michigan as far as the Shiawassee River.
-The Hurons occupied the eastern part of the state; the Chippewa or Ojibway occupied Saginaw Valley and north, while the Ottawa occupied the western portion (Deland, 1903)).
-Much of the Raisin watershed was inhabited by the Kickapoo Indians, until a full-scale invasion of the Iroquois pushed them over to southwestern Wisconsin (River Raisin Watershed Council, 2009.
-River Raisin Watershed Management Plan; https://www.riverraisin.org/reports-and-documents).
+The Hurons occupied the eastern part of the state; the Chippewas or Ojibway occupied Saginaw Valley and north, while the Ottawas occupied the western portion (Deland's History of Jackson County; Colonel Charles V. Deland, 1903; B.F.
+Bowen, Publisher).

-The French were the first Europeans to arrive in Michigan, entering from the Gulf of St. Lawrence, initially there to discover a route to the Mississippi River (Deland, Colonel Charles V., 1903.
-Deland's History of Jackson County Michigan, B.F.
-Brown, Publisher).
-Over time the English followed and finally in 1773 displaced the French as a result of the French and Indian Wars.
-Following the Revolution, the Northwest Territories, including what would become the states of Michigan, Ohio, Indiana, Illinois and Wisconsin, was ceded to the United States in 1783 as part of the Treaty of Paris (Deland, 1903).
+The French were the first Europeans to explore and build in Michigan but they mostly confined settlement to southeast Michigan and the Detroit area.
+Over time, the English followed and in 1773, they displaced the French as a result of the French and Indian Wars.
+Following the Revolution, the Northwest Territories, including what would become the states of Michigan, Ohio, Indiana, Illinois, and Wisconsin, was ceded to the United States in 1783 as part of the Treaty of Paris.

-Following the War of 1812, General Lewis Cass, the appointed Governor of the Territory, drove the remaining Huron, Wyandot and Chippewa Indians into Canada and the Saginaw Valley.
-By 1840 the Federal government moved most of the Pottawatomies to a reservation set aside for them near Green Bay, Wisconsin.
-European settlement of these three counties began in earnest following the removal of most of the area's native population (Deland, 1903).
+Following the War of 1812, General Lewis Cass, the appointed Governor of the Territory, drove the remaining Huron, Wyandotts, and Chippewa Indians into Canada and the Saginaw Valley.
+By 1840 the Federal government moved most of the Pottawatomies to a reservation near Green Bay, Wisconsin.
+European settlement of these three counties began in earnest following the removal of most of the area's native population.

-Jackson County was named after Andrew Jackson, who served as the 7th President of the young country from 1829-1837.
-History suggests that naming the county after the president, was a political move to win favor with the Jackson administration and help secure statehood and win the on-going dispute with the State of Ohio over the Toledo Strip.
+Jackson County was named after Andrew Jackson, who served as the 7th President of the young United States from 1829-1837.
 Hillsdale was named for its terrain, featuring hills and dales.
-The name Lenawee came from the Shawnee word "Lenawai" meaning "Men" or "The People."
+The name Lenawee came from the Shawnee word Lenawai meaning 'Men' or 'The People'.
 Source "Lenawee County, A Harvest of Pride and Promise" by Charles N Lindquist. © 1997.
-Found in "The Indians of Lenawee County" by Erich A. Von Fange, 1997.
+Found in "The Indians of Lenawee County" by Erich A. Von Fange, PhD, c 1988 & 1997: The nameLenawee is said to be a Delaware or Shawnee word for man or Indian.